Web Application Testing: The Basics of Web App Test Automation

 1. What are the specific requirements of your web application?

-2. What do you need to automate?
+2. What types of tests do you need to automate?

 4. How much maintenance will automation require?